mdcf/devicemodel/README.rst

    sireum launch sireumdev --args -clean

-   (Please contact the project owners if still unsucessful.)
+   (Please contact the project owners if still unsuccessful.)

 7. Run the JUnit test in ``mdcf-dms-test`` by right clicking the project and select "Run As" and then "JUnit Test";
    all tests should pass.